-In our last blog, we looked at five ways to get paid on time, every time when you’re a freelance trainer.
+In our last blog, we looked at five ways to protect against last payment when you’re a freelance trainer.
 As we know this is a big issue for so many businesses, we’ve put together five more ways that you can ensure that your invoices are settled when they should be:

 I know life is busy but it can be helpful to send out a friendly email reminding a client that their invoice will be due in a few days’ time.
 Sometimes invoices do get mislaid under a pile of paperwork and this gentle approach can help push clients into action.

 Although payment terms default to payment within 30 days of the date of an invoice if you don’t set other payment terms, more and more businesses are deciding to request payment within seven or 14 days rather than waiting a full month.
-After all, if you have delivered a service, it is reasonable to expect payment and the hope would be that the client had budgeted for your costs in advance of securing your services.
-According to Xero, 70-80% of businesses now give two weeks or less for payment.
+After all, if you have delivered a service, it is reasonable to expect payment.
+The hope is that the client had budgeted for your costs in advance of securing your services.
+According to Xero, 75% of businesses now give two weeks or less for payment.

 In your initial terms and agreements, it is legally permitted to tell clients that you will charge a late payment fee and/or interest on overdue invoices.

-You might find the Pay on Time scheme helpful – under this scheme, you can charge a £40 late payment fee for invoices under £1,000; £70 for invoices between £1,001 and £10,000; and £100.00 on invoices over £10,000.
-This is in addition to charging interest on late payments and any ‘reasonable’ administrative or legal costs to recover a payment, such as enlisting a debt recovery company.
+You might find the Pay on Time scheme helpful.
+Under this scheme, you can charge a £40 late payment fee for invoices under £1,000; £70 for invoices between £1,001 and £10,000; and £100.00 on invoices over £10,000.
+This is in addition to charging interest on late payments and any ‘reasonable’ administrative or legal costs to recover payment, such as enlisting a debt recovery company.

 Here’s an example: